lucaseckert/accessoryglands/README.md

 # accessoryglands

-Phylogenetic comparative analysis on the evolution of reproductive accessory glands in fishes.
+Code and data for analyzing the evolution of reproductive accessory glands across fishes.
+Specifically, we test whether the evolution of accessory glands is driven by other reproductive traits, namely parental care and spawning mode.

 ## running the project